King's RepositoryのロゴKing's Repository

 [edit | edit source]

-Closed Sicilian is a strategical opening that often leads to a slow white kingside attack.
+Closed Sicilian is a strategical opening that often leads to a slow kingside attack by White.
 Black usually fights for counterplay on the queenside.
 Much less played than the main line 2.
 Nf3, this opening is a good alternative against Sicilian experts.

 Black's responses